Particle Types¶

 Renderer |

-Which renderer is used for drawing the particles.
+Renderer used to generate the particle geometry.
 Click to show additional options for each renderer. |

 Layer |

-Layer the particles are drawn on.
+Layer on which particles are drawn.
 Particles on upper layers occlude those on lower layers. |

 Color |

-Color of each particle over its lifetime, displayed as a color gradient.
+Color of particles over their lifetime.
 Double-click or right-click the color gradient to add another color.
 Double-clicking a color marker lets you choose its color, right-clicking removes it.
 To change the position of color markers, drag them around using the mouse. |

 Color variance |